URI:

 eventually marries a woman.

-The Hindu Khajuraho temples, famous for their erotic sculptures,
+> The Hindu Khajuraho temples, famous for their erotic

-have long argued that pre-colonial Indian society did not
+Historians have long argued that pre-colonial Indian society did

 but actually Westerners: